-Medicine at UCLAN Medical School
+Medicine at UCLAN Medical School & Interview Questions 2023

 Overview of UCLAN Medical School

 A limited number of places will be available for UK students.
 UCLAN School of Medicine and Dentistry will only accept UK applications from applicants resident in the North West of England or from students who are currently taking the UCLan BSc Medical Sciences Foundation Entry programme both at UCLan.
 The University of Central Lancashire’s (UCLan) undergraduate medical degree for self-funded and sponsored international (non-EU) students as well as a small number of UK students, is an innovative approach to medical education, with a state-of-the-art curriculum, co-designed with local patients and National Health Service (NHS) leaders.
 UCLAN has a number of societies, with a great medical and dental society as well as hiking and trekking clubs.

 Course Structure of UCLAN Medical School